American Friends Service Committee

-Overview Papers of Quaker Elizabeth Marsh Jensen, who worked for the American Friends Service Committee in several capacities, notably with Daniel Jensen, her husband, in Mexico to assist Spanish Civil War refugees from 1940 to 1941.
-She was also a businesswoman who successfully ran a ranch in Colorado and was known for her hospitality and friendship.
+Overview Papers of Quaker Elizabeth Marsh Jensen, who worked for the American Friends Service Committee in several capacities, notably in Mexico to assist Spanish Civil War refugees from 1940 to 1941.
+She was also a businesswoman who successfully ran a ranch in Colorado.

 Overview The Quaker families of Jones and Cadbury were interrelated with many other Quaker families in the United States and England.
 This collection provides a rich source of genealogical and historical information, not only on the Jones and Cadbury families, and especially Mary Hoxie Jones (1904-2003) and Emma Cadbury Jr. (1875-1965), but also, significantly, on the Warder family, as well as the Bartram, Brown, Carter, Foulke, Kaighn, Lowry, Mennell, Pearsall, Shinn, and Shipley families.

 Overview Margaret E. Jones (1895-1984), daughter of William B. and Phebe Jones, was a birthright Quaker member of Moorestown Monthly Meeting of Friends in New Jersey.
 She was involved with the American Friends Service Committee for many years, first as a staff member, then serving on the Board of Directors.
 The collection contains scrapbooks kept by Margaret E. Jones while she was in Europe involved in relief work in 1933 and again from 1958-1959.
 Includes a number of photographs of places and people,...